 Rebates for your Home

-- In addition to the HeatSmart group buying program, CMLP gives rebates for 3 types of heat pumps.
+CMLP gives rebates for 3 types of heat pumps.
+Note that these CMLP rebates have *no expiration date*:

 Link here to a 3½ minute video of a Lincoln resident talking about the ASHP system in his home.

-- After an energy assessment, Weatherization (Insulating & Air-Sealing your home) is the best first step to improving the comfort of your home and reducing your heating fuel costs and carbon footprint.
-CMLP does not have a list of weatherization contractors, but you can find some (we recommend getting 3 quotes for any significant work you have done on your house) through the following avenues:
+After an energy assessment, weatherization (insulating & air-sealing your home) is the best first step to improving the comfort of your home and reducing your heating fuel costs and carbon footprint.
+Regardless of the type of fuel you heat your home with (natural gas, electricity, home heating oil, propane, etc.), you are eligible for a rebate - either through the state's MassSAVE program or through Concord's ongoing rebate programs.
+See below for links to appropriate forms.
+CMLP does not have a screened list of weatherization contractors, but you can find some (we recommend getting 3 quotes for any significant work you have done on your house) through the following avenues:

 - Talk with friends & neighbors to see who they’ve worked with and recommend.

 - Look at insulation contractor ratings on Consumer’s Checkbook via the public library's account (www.checkbook.org/library/Concord-Public-Library/login/)